 So, short answer, yes, they're safe.
 They are not at all poisonous.
 A nibble or two will not kill your cat.
 But there are more questions you should ask before feeding your kitty strawberries.

 Cats just are not very partial to sweet tasting things in general.
 However, they do like fragrant things and strawberries do have an alluring aroma.
 For all their reputation of being finicky, cats are also quite curious and might want to try something they have seen you eat.

-Chances are good that a cat would rather play with a strawberry than eat it.
-You can cut a bit off and offer it to your cat to sniff.
-Maybe she will take a bite and maybe she will not.
-And who knows?
 She just might change her mind in a week.
-If she does not have any interest in it, there is a plethora of other healthy foods you can introduce her to.
+If she does not have any interest in it, there is a plethora of other healthy foods or other fruits that are safe which you can introduce her to.

 Are There Any Benefits?

 The nutrient your cat needs most is protein, which strawberries are severely lacking in.
 Strawberries are rich in anti-oxidants, but your cat would have to eat quite a lot before feeling any effects.

 They are heavy in vitamin C, which promotes general healing and reinvigorates the nervous system.
 Frankly, your cat's nervous system does not need much invigorating and she can naturally produce all the vitamin C she needs anyway.
 This fruit is also heavy in Ellagic acid which promotes healthy eyesight.
 Again, not really a problem for a cat.